 Unless you have a medical exemption, it is illegal for adults to ride on the footpath.

 Can I use my mobile phone while riding?

 You can use a mobile phone hands-free to make or receive a call or for music, audio or navigation functions – if the phone is fixed to your bike in a holder or in your pocket or bag.
 You mustn’t hold a mobile phone or touch it in any way, or use it to text, email or video-call, even when stationary.

 Ride safe: Distraction is dangerous on the road so if you have to contact someone urgently, your safest bet is to pull over, hop off and park your bike before calling or texting.

 Footpaths are generally reserved for people on their feet, but there are a few exceptions.
 You can ride a bike on a footpath if you are a child aged under 13, if you are accompanying and supervising a child under 13, or if you are 18 or older and carrying a child in a child bike seat or pedalling on a hitch bike.
 (Bike trailers and cargo bikes are not allowed to be ridden on footpaths.)
 Medical exemptions can be made, and an adult may ride on the footpath when accompanying someone with a relevant medical certificate.

 Can I ride two or more abreast on the road?

-Yes you can ride beside one other cyclist but you mustn’t ride more than 1.5 metres apart.
-Other single cyclists can overtake a pair, but you can’t ride more than two abreast.
+Yes you can ride beside one other bike rider but you mustn’t ride more than 1.5 metres apart.
+Other single riders can overtake a pair, but you can’t ride more than two abreast.

-Ride nice: Keep drivers and other cyclists in mind when riding two abreast and be prepared to go single file to help them overtake you safely.
+Ride nice: Keep drivers and other bike riders in mind when riding two abreast and be prepared to go single file to help them overtake you safely.

 Can I overtake a car?